We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Caffeine pills are a popular method for boosting short term energy and focus, often during work or study.
-But do they work and are they safe?
+Caffeine pills are a popular method for boosting short-term energy and focus, often during work or study.
+In moderate doses, these can be beneficial and safe to use.

 Like drinking a cup of coffee, taking a caffeine pill can provide a temporary boost in energy, memory, and focus.